Weed slang: slang terms for cannabis flower

 Quality

 At least some of the slang terms for cannabis come from consumers developing short-hand language to refer to weed's quality.
-In the market's not-so-distant past, quality may have been conflated with THC levels but today's cannasseur knows there's more to quality bud than just a THC percentage.
+In the market's not-so-distant past, quality may have been conflated with THC levels, but today's cannasseur knows there's more to quality bud than just the THC percentage.

 bad weed vs good weed Photo by: Gina Coleman/Weedmaps